Litoria daviesae

 Description

 A large species of frog, reaching up to 6.5 cm in body length.
 It has a light brown back, with darker brown mottling and sometimes lime-green patches.
 There is often a green patch on the side of the head, and females sometimes have a uniform green back.
 There is a dark brown stripe from the tip of the snout to the sides, where it widens to become mottling.
 There is a cream-coloured stripe along the upper lip.
 The belly is white.
 The pupil is horizontal and the iris is gold.
 The armpits, groin, and backs of the legs are yellow.
 Fingers are unwebbed and toes are two-thirds webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Dryopsophus, resulting in the proposed species name of Dryopsophus daviesae.

 Breeding Biology